 Perhaps the best Garmin handheld GPS out there, the Garmin GPSMAP 64st is a rugged, full-featured, high-performance GPS unit.

 It comes with a high-sensitivity GPS and GLONASS receiver with a quad-helix antenna for superior reception regardless of your location.
 In addition, the built-in 3-axis compass with a barometric altimeter keeps track of your elevation and point out precise altitude.
 Via Bluetooth technology, you can receive Smart Notifications or pair with optional ANT+ sensors, such as heart rate monitor, Tempe temperature sensor, speed/cadence, or use it to control your VIRB action camera.
-It lets you share your waypoints, tracks, routes and geocaches wirelessly with other compatible Garmin devices.
+It lets you share your waypoints, tracks, routes, and geocaches wirelessly with other compatible Garmin devices.

-The GPSMAP 64st features expanded internal memory of 8 GB and dual battery system compatible with both traditional and rechargeable battery pack.
+The GPSMAP 64st features expanded internal memory of 8 GB and a dual battery system compatible with both traditional and rechargeable battery packs.
 The device comes with preloaded TOPO 100K maps 250,000 preloaded caches with hints and descriptions from Geocaching.com.
 It can also store and display key information like location, terrain, difficulty, hints, and descriptions, etc. Because of this, you don’t have to manually upload coordinates and get printouts.
 All in all, a perfect companion for outdoor pursuits.